seb86/github-to-wordpress-deploy-script/README.md

 2. Already have a WordPress.org SVN repository setup for your plugin.
 3. Have both GIT and SVN setup on your machine and available from the command line.

 ## Usage

 1. Open up terminal/command prompt and change to the directory containing the script.
 2. Run: ```sh release.sh```
 3. Follow the prompts.

 ## ⭐ Feedback

 GitHub to WordPress.org Deployment Script is released freely and openly.
 Feedback or ideas and approaches to solving limitations in GitHub to WordPress.org Deployment Script is greatly appreciated.

 #### 📝 Reporting Issues

 If you think you have found a bug in the script, please [open a new issue](https://github.com/seb86/github-to-wordpress-deploy-script/issues/new) and I will do my best to help you out.

-## Contribute
+## 👍 Contribute

-If you or your company use GitHub to WordPress.org Deployment Script or appreciate the work I’m doing in open source, please consider supporting me directly so I can continue maintaining it and keep evolving the project.
-It's pretty clear that software actually costs something, and even though it may be offered freely, somebody is paying the cost.
+If you or your company use **GitHub to WordPress.org Deployment Script** or appreciate the work I’m doing in open source, please consider supporting me directly so I can continue maintaining it and keep evolving the project.

-You'll be helping to ensure I can spend the time not just fixing bugs, adding features, releasing new versions, but also keeping the project afloat.
+You'll be helping to ensure I can spend the time not just fixing bugs, adding features or releasing new versions but also keeping the project afloat.
 Any contribution you make is a big help and is greatly appreciated.

-Please also consider starring ✨ and sharing 👍 the repo!
+Please also consider starring ✨ and sharing 👍 the project repository!
 This helps the project getting known and grow with the community. 🙏

-If you want to do a one-time donation, you can donate to:
+I accept one-time donations and monthly via [BuyMeACoffee.com](https://www.buymeacoffee.com/sebastien)
 - [My PayPal](https://www.paypal.me/codebreaker)
 - [BuyMeACoffee.com](https://www.buymeacoffee.com/sebastien)
+- Bitcoin (BTC): `3L4cU7VJsXBFckstfJdP2moaNhTHzVDkKQ`
+- Ethereum (ETH): `0xc6a3C18cf11f5307bFa11F8BCBD51F355b6431cB`
+- Litecoin (LTC): `MNNy3xBK8sM8t1YUA2iAwdi9wRvZp9yRoi`

 Thank you for your support! 🙌

 ## Final Notes